 What’s perhaps less well-known is the fact that companies like Netflix also practice geographical price discrimination, with prices varying dramatically from country to country.
 The price of a Netflix subscription (in USD) varies from under $4 (Argentina) to over $13 (Switzerland).2

-Taking the American price ($8.99) as a base, this allows Netflix to capture the consumer surplus in countries like Switzerland and Denmark while also expanding into markets like Argentina and Turkey, which wouldn’t be viable at the American price point.3
+Taking the American price (which has since increased to $9.99 from $8.99) as a base, this allows Netflix to capture the consumer surplus in countries like Switzerland and Denmark while also expanding into markets like Argentina and Turkey, which wouldn’t be viable at the American price point.3

 Using price discrimination to optimise prices is possible for companies like Netflix, but it’s a big ask for smaller companies.
 The SaaS business model has a lot of moving parts—setting prices is complicated enough when you’re only thinking about conversion rate and MRR, and if you want to expand into a new market, you need to repeat that optimisation process all over again to take into account differences between countries.